scg-unibe-ch/ese2017-team6/documentation/SRSTeam6.md

 > 2. The user selects a date on which he wants to create routes automatically.
 > 3. The user clicks 'start'.
 * *Postcondition:*
 Routes are automatically generated based on the best options *(trucks, orders, distances)* for the given orders.
 Orders that are added to the routes change their status to 'SCHEDULED'.
+If the RouteGenerator was not able to find a solution (because for instance there are not enough free trucks), the logitistician is notified and may still create routes manually.